 Accordingly, the following steps can not only help protect your organization from hostile work environment claims arising in the first place, but can also ensure a strong defense should a claim arise:

 - Teach and train.
 In Maine, employers with 15 or more employees are required by law to provide sexual harassment education and training for new employees (and additional training for supervisory and managerial employees) within one year of employment.
 Other states have similar obligations.
 Even if your organization is not subject to mandatory training, a voluntary training session is a great way to remind your employees of the company’s values, open-door policy, prohibition on harassment, and procedures for handling complaints.
-Training for supervisors and managers is especially important because a supervisor’s knowledge may ultimately be deemed to be employer’s knowledge.
+Training for supervisors and managers is especially important because a supervisor’s knowledge may ultimately be deemed to be the employer’s knowledge.
 Accordingly, it is critical that members of management understand what to do if they become aware of a complaint or incident.

 If you have any questions about anti-harassment policies or identifying, preventing, or handling a hostile work environment claim, please contact Liz Johnston or any member of Verrill’s Employment and Labor Group.